ionic-team/ionic-io-docs/services/deploy.md

 ## Command-line

-To release new versions of your app, make sure you've `upload` at least once to register your app with the server, then run
+To release new versions of your app, make sure you've typed `upload` at least once to register your app with the server, then run:

 ```bash
 $ ionic deploy
 ```

-This will deploy your current app web content and clients will now detect that there is a new version of the app.
+This will deploy your current app web content, and clients will now detect that there is a new version of the app.